 Omega Energia's score of 32 is higher than 54% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2023, Omega Energia reported total carbon emissions of approximately 4,832,850 kg CO2e.
 This figure includes 1,387,550 kg CO2e from Scope 1 emissions, which encompass direct emissions from owned or controlled sources.
 Scope 2 emissions, related to the generation of purchased electricity, amounted to about 91,000 kg CO2e.
 The majority of their emissions, approximately 3,354,300 kg CO2e, were classified as Scope 3, which includes indirect emissions from the value chain.
 In previous years, Omega Energia's emissions were significantly higher.
-For instance, in 2022, total emissions were reported at about 14,189,810 kg CO2e, with Scope 1 emissions at approximately 21,482,000 kg CO2e and Scope 2 at about 1,468,000 kg CO2e.
-The company has not disclosed any specific reduction targets or initiatives, nor does it appear to have cascaded data from a parent organization.
-Overall, while Omega Energia has made strides in reporting its emissions, the absence of defined reduction targets or commitments suggests a need for further action in addressing climate change and enhancing sustainability practices.
+For instance, in 2022, total emissions were reported at about 14,189,810 kg CO2e, with Scope 1 emissions at approximately 35,588,000 kg CO2e and Scope 3 emissions at about 3,085.21 kg CO2e.
+In 2021, total emissions reached around 19,139,700 kg CO2e, with Scope 1 emissions contributing approximately 18,625,200 kg CO2e.
+Despite these figures, Omega Energia has not publicly disclosed specific reduction targets or initiatives as part of their climate commitments.
+The absence of documented reduction targets suggests a need for further clarity on their long-term sustainability goals.
+The company does not appear to inherit emissions data from a parent organization, indicating that their reported figures are solely based on their own operations.
+Overall, while Omega Energia has made strides in emissions reporting, the lack of defined reduction strategies highlights an area for potential improvement in their climate action framework.

 Access structured emissions data, company-specific emission factors, and source documents